BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/ReadDREAM3DFilter.md

-# ReadDREAM3DFilter
+# Read DREAM3D Filter

 ## Description

-This **Filter** reads the data structure to an hdf5 file with the .dream3d extension.
+This **Filter** reads the data structure from an hdf5 file with the .dream3d extension.
+This filter is capable of reading from legacy .dream3d files also.

 % Auto generated parameter table will be inserted here